ducompsoc/durhack-website/src/data/faq.md

 Everybody at DurHack 2019 will be expected to abide by the [MLH Code of Conduct](https://static.mlh.io/docs/mlh-code-of-conduct.pdf).
 TL;DR: be respectful to each other.
 ## Do you offer travel reimbursements?
+Yes!
 We know that hackers like you might be travelling from afar.
 We'd love to see you at DurHack this year and welcome you to our community.
-Unfortunately, we can't commit to offering any travel reimbursements right now.
-We'll let you know if this changes – [pre-register](https://ducompsoc.typeform.com/to/eXzKfq) so we can get in touch!
+We're pleased to be able to offer up to **£50/person** in travel reimbursements!
+Just keep hold of your receipts and you can claim reimbursement at DurHack.
 ## What if I have other questions?
 DurHack is an MLH Member Event.
 You should take a look at the [MLH FAQs](https://mlh.io/faq) for more answers to your questions.